-My boss elaborated that next month’s budget must be ready but Tuesday.
+My boss elaborated that next month’s budget must be ready by Tuesday.

 This verb can be used in place of “said” if someone wishes to express emotion in a sudden and violent way.

-When someone is angry, this verb can be used in place of “said” to express the anger.
+When someone is angry, this verb can be used to express that anger.

-“Why can’t I go to the party?”, fumed Jenny in anger at being grounded.
+“Why can’t I go to the party?” fumed Jenny after being grounded.

-People may express what they are saying in this way after some bad news as it means that something is said in a loud and angry way.
+People use this verb after hearing some bad news as it means that something is said in a loud and angry way.

-Sarah howled that she couldn’t go on, after she was told the sad news.
+Sarah howled that she could not go on after hearing the devastating news.